magnaprog/minicontest2/README.md

 ## Acknowledgments

-We would like to thank Professor Terzopoulos for his guidance and support throughout this project.
+We would like to express our heartfelt gratitude to Professor Terzopoulos for his guidance and insightful feedback throughout the duration of this project.
+His expertise in computer vision and comupter graphics have been instrumental in shaping our work.
+We are grateful for the opportunity to learn and grow under his CS275 course.

 ## References